 - Official announcements.
 I check my Discord/Telegram announcement feed every morning, build up a list of tabs, and clear it by the end of the day.
 Sometimes I’ll hear about new projects from partnership announcements.

 - Discussion.
 This is where people get into the most trouble.
 Don’t let a social media tech giant direct your learning.
 The price of a project being shilled (especially on short time horizons) is a terrible metric for the quality of a source.
 You might think to follow technology leaders but without enough background you’re as likely to start following Charles Hoskinson or Richard Heart as Eric Voorhees or Vitalik Buterin.
 They all sound convincing to the uninitiated.
 What I recommend is rather than look for technical or wealthy people to instead look for project experts other than the team members that post about an application or ecosystem you already understand.
 You need to be able make sense of what is being said and make an informed decision about whether they are saying it in an intellectually honest way.
 Personally, I’ll also actively talk with community managers and members of projects but I’m looking for much deeper information or collaboration opportunities.
-You’re never going to find a Microsoft dev to ask question to but you very well might find and ask questions directly to a project founder in web3.
+You’re never going to find a Microsoft dev to ask questions to but you very well might find and ask questions directly to a project founder in web3.

 The more you fill your feed with toxic maxis and arguments the more toxic and argumentative you’ll be.
 This is just as true for news as anything crypto.
 The more you fill your feed with people who are only interested in price the less happy you’ll be.
 The more impatient you are to get rich quick, the more money will slip through your fingers and the more you’re going to be spending on therapy and blood pressure meds.
 Instead fill your feed with information worth knowing and spreading.
 Fill it with communities that are points of light in your life.